 “I’ll take care of this”

-As we head into the period towards the start of production when, naturally, the pressure intensifies I was very proud of the way my team managed to maintain level-headed and most importantly in control.
+As we headed into the period towards the start of production when, naturally, the pressure intensifies, I was very proud of the way my team managed to stay level-headed and most importantly in control.
 At times we had wildfires burning all around the local area, something that only ever affect the launch of a vehicle into a greenfield plant.
 For instance, as a result of delays in obtaining full operational working permits we needed to build all early pre-production cars wearing full construction PPE – in the 34ºC heat of a Slovak summer.

 Sense of satisfaction